 "I come out here and shed my tears.
 Then I go home and start my work again," she said.

-Taylor learned that there are other mothers living with the same hopelessness, and that by
+Taylor learned that there are other mothers living with the same hopelessness, and that by focusing her energies on helping them, she could help herself.

 Taylor is talkative and funny and has a powerful singing voice.
 She is proud of her surviving son, Greg, 30, who left the Bay Area for college and now runs a college bookstore in Houston.